avm99963/infinitegforums/src/killSwitch/README.md

 ## Developing the Kill Switch mechanism
 The kill switch mechanism is disabled in non-release (i.e., development) builds.
-To enable it, add the following line to a `user.bazelrc` file at the root of the repo:
+To enable it, add the following lines to a `user.bazelrc` file at the root of the repo:

 ```
 common --//src/killSwitch:enable_kill_switch_mechanism
+common --//src/killSwitch:host=http://localhost:8081
 ```